kevinlu625/StudySphere/README.md

 Users can vote on answers based on relevance, clarity, and quality.

 **High-Level Milestones**:
-- Implement voting mechanism.
+- Implement voting mechanism (simple majority vote).
 - Display voting results dynamically.

 ---

 ### Quality Control Module

 This module ensures content quality by prioritizing high-value contributions and minimizing irrelevant or low-quality input.
+It does this through simple majority vote mechanisms.
 By leveraging crowd feedback and setting automated quality standards, StudySphere maintains a useful and reliable question bank.
+An explanation of this module can be found in src/StudySphere_QC_Module.ipynb.

 #### 1. Display Top 2-3 Answers (Point Value: 1)
 **Description**:
-After votes are cast, the top few answers are displayed prominently.
+After votes are cast, the top few answers are displayed prominently with majority vote.

 **High-Level Milestones**:
 - Develop logic for answer ranking.